hth313/ladybug/doc/introduction.rst

 This release
 ============

-This version, 1A is the first that uses the new OS4 module.
+This version, 1A is the first that uses the OS4 module.

 .. index:: buffer, I/O buffer, XROM number